estimate/estimate.github.io/posts/first-post.md

 		use: mathjax
 ```

-- Add to the body of HTML page `/twitter/layouts/default.html`:
+- Append to the body of HTML page `/twitter/layouts/default.html`:

 {{# raw_code }}
 {{{ widgets.mathjax }}}